Most children like to have a pet. Are you considering on introducing a new member to the family? What are the best pets for your kids?

 - Finches

-They have the sweetest personality especially the Cockatiels.
-They do not require much grooming needs compared to other furry pets.
-It only calls responsibility for an occasional cleaning of their cages.
+They have the sweetest personality, especially Cockatiels.
+They do not require much grooming compared to other furry pets.
+It only calls for responsibility for an occasional cleaning of their cages.
 In addition, they are very social and can be extremely vocal and noisy.

 3. Dogs

-In addition, keeping dogs as pets can be advantageous for you kid.
+In addition, keeping dogs as pets can be advantageous for your kid.
 Here are a few reasons:

-- Another set of research was conducted proving how dogs support emotional well-being.
-For instance, when a dog leans its head on the child’s lap reduces stress.
+- Another set of research was conducted, proving how dogs support emotional well-being.
+For instance, when a dog leans his head on the child’s lap, he reduces stress.

 - Dogs come with responsibility.
-Kids become reliable when given duties to remember such as feeding, providing water, and cleaning up after the dog.
+Young children become reliable when given duties to remember, such as feeding, providing water, and cleaning up after the dog.
 It largely contributes to the child’s personality development.

 4. Cats